Blog Post

 1. Conduct an internal billing audit.

 Monitor the documentation, coding, and claims creation processes.
-Scrutinize any denied claims to determine what caused the denial, and correct that problematic area.
+Scrutinize any billing statements or denied claims to determine what caused the denial and correct that problematic area.

 2. Look for software or services that can help remedy issues.

-Billing software or services can help you fix your billing woes, including misbilling.
-If your current billing service or software is allowing these problems to happen, then you might want to start shopping around.
+The right billing system, software, or service can help you fix your billing woes, including misbilling.
+If your current billing system allows these problems to happen, start shopping around.
 If you don’t currently use a billing software or service, you might want to consider it.
 It can eliminate a lot of these misbilling issues.

 3. Level-set your team.